oliviasylee/Myportfolio/README.md

 ## Features
 - About: You can see a short description of me including my profile picutre and download the Resume file.
 - Work: I added a refactored project last week, the rest will be added later.
-- Contact: I have put a link on the contact so you can email me or you can reach out to me via the social media icon in the
+- Contact: I put a link on the contact so you can email me or you can reach out to me via the social media icon in the footer.